Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ---

 A few years ago, the more sophisticated deep learning architecture, DeepSurv, was proposed by J.L.
 Katzman et al. as an addition to Simon-Farragi's network.
-It showed improvements of the Cox regression and the performance metrics when dealing with non-linear data [12].
-This architecture was able to handle the proportional hazards constraint.
-Additionaly, while estimating the log-risk function $h(X)$ we use the linear combination of static features from given data $X$ and the baseline hazards.
-With advanced DeepSurv method it is also possible to drop this assumption out.
+It showed improvements of the Cox PH model and the performance metrics when dealing with non-linear data [12].
+This architecture was able to handle the main proportional hazards constraint.
+In addition to that, while estimating the log-risk function $h(X)$ with the Cox PH model we used the linear combination of static features from given data $X$ and the baseline hazards.
+With DeepSurv we can also drop this assumption out.

->**DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their `hazard rates` with respect to parametrized weigths of the network $\theta$.
+>**DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their *hazard rates* with respect to parametrized weigths of the network $\theta$.
 Generally, the structure of this neural network is quite straightforward.
 Comparing to Simon-Farragi network, DeepSurv is a configurable with multiple number of hidden layers.

 - The input data $X$ is represented as set of observed covariates
 - Hidden layers in this model are fully-connected nonlinear activation layers with not necessarily the same number of nodes in each of them, followed by dropout layers
-- The output layer has only one node with a linear activation function which gives the output $\hat{h}_{\theta}$ (log-risk hazard estimations**).
+- The output layer has only one node with a linear activation function which gives the output $\hat{h}_{\theta}$ (log-risk hazard estimations).

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/deep_surv_arch.jpg" width="900" link="group2_SurvivalAnalysis/deep_surv_arch.jpg">}}